pusher/pusher-http-java/README.md

 To send an event to one or more channels use the `trigger` method.

 The data parameter is serialised using the GSON library (<https://code.google.com/p/google-gson/>).
-POJO data structures or `java.util.Map`s are suitable.
+POJO classes or `java.util.Map`s are suitable.

 #### Single channel